 There’s a myriad of ways to record your research interviews.
 You could use your phone, laptop, or even a camcorder.
 However, I strongly recommend using a digital voice recorder.
-Handheld digital voice recorders are compact, affordable and enable you to easily manage the audio recordings, which makes the process of getting your dissertation transcription easy and cost effective.
+Handheld digital voice recorders are compact, affordable and enable you to easily manage the audio recordings, which makes the process of getting your dissertation interview transcripts easy and cost effective.

 3 Things to Consider When Buying a Voice Recorder for Interviews

-3. Audio Recording Format
+Audio Recording Format

 The biggest mistake you can make!

-Be Forewarned: Here’s the biggest mistake that researchers make when choosing a interview recorder: they buy one without a USB slot or external memory slot.
+Be Forewarned: Here’s the biggest mistake that researchers make when choosing a interview recorder: they buy one without a USB plug or external memory slot.
 Make sure the recorder that you buy has a USB port or an external memory card slot.
 This will enable you to easily transfer your audio interviews into a PC/Mac, so that you can easily share them with your transcriber.
 Most (cheaper/older) low quality digital recorders (for example the Sony ICDB600, Olympus VN-7200, Olympus DP-201) don’t have this feature!

 And you’ll want to get 2 recorders to record your research interviews.
 Why?
 Because you do want to have a backup recorder in case “something” happens…